-A great business leader knows they have to play by the rules before they can change the game.
+Great business leaders know they must play by the rules before they can change the game.
 This is why being well-versed in compliance is so imperative.
 Compliance has become the new house rules for how businesses conduct themselves on the board.
-To ensure all of your pieces stay in play, here are the compliance regulations you should know.
+To ensure all your pieces stay in play, here are the compliance regulations you should know.

 GDPR: Playing by the EU’s House Rules